manrop2702/ISITDTU2021/Where_is_your_ticket/README.md

 Ok so here we will do some magic tricks:

-The hashing this challenge is using is MD5, so block size will be `md5().digest_size = 64`
+The hashing this challenge uses is MD5, so block size will be `md5().digest_size = 64`

 First, add `64*(\x36)` to our data "`hello`" to sign the old way, :

 > `hash(key ^ "64*(\x64) + hello")`

-Save the hash.

 Then add `64*(\x5c)` to the hash we just got, sign the old way:

 > `hash(key ^ "64*/x5c" + hash(key ^ "64*(\x64) + hello")) = HMAC("hello", key)`

-So here we just created the HMAC hash of our own data.
+So here we just created the HMAC of our data.

-In order to change our identity, we have to change our encrypted data so that when it get decrypted, it becomes `"royal"`.
+In order to change our identity, we have to change our encrypted data so that when it get decrypted, it'll become `"royal"`.

 We don't have the key, so all we can do is rely on what the server gave us.

-When nc to the server first thing we got was an encrypted data of `"guest"`.
+When `nc` to the server first thing we got was an encrypted data of `"guest"`.
 Remember it was encrypted with AES-CBC, so bit flip is the way.

 After bit-flipping the original data, we have to generate the HMAC of the new data using the above method.